Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-11465 is a Use-After-Free Remote Code Execution vulnerability affecting Ashlar-Vellum Cobalt software.
-The vulnerability was discovered by Rocco Calvi (@TecR0c) with TecSecurity and was reported to the vendor on April 14, 2025.
-The vulnerability received a CVSS score of 7.8 (High) and affects installations of Ashlar-Vellum Cobalt software (ZDI Advisory).
+CVE-2025-11465 is a remote code execution vulnerability affecting Ashlar-Vellum Cobalt software.
+The vulnerability was discovered by Rocco Calvi (@TecR0c) with TecSecurity and was disclosed on October 16, 2025.
+This vulnerability received a CVSS score of 7.8 (High), indicating significant potential impact (ZDI Advisory).

 The vulnerability exists within the parsing of CO files in Ashlar-Vellum Cobalt.
-The specific flaw results from the lack of validating the existence of an object prior to performing operations on the object.
-The vulnerability has been assigned a CVSS v3.1 base score of 7.8 (High) with the vector string AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H, indicating local attack vector, low attack complexity, no privileges required, and user interaction required (ZDI Advisory).
+The specific flaw stems from the lack of validating the existence of an object prior to performing operations on the object, resulting in a use-after-free condition.
+The vulnerability has been assigned a CVSS vector of AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H, indicating local attack vector, low attack complexity, no privileges required, and user interaction required (ZDI Advisory).

 Source: This report was generated using AI